rafael-santiago/tulip/doc/MANUAL.md

 The ``@`` in ``Tulip`` is known as ``once more``.
-The ``once more`` uses some rules for trying to be more smart when talking about understand the user intentions about...
+The ``once more`` uses some rules for trying to be more smart when talking about understanding the user intentions about...

 >"WTF this user really wants to do once more here?"